-Note that it is often not necessary to go through all of the input screens, even when entering a new project.
+Note that it is often not necessary to go through all the input screens, even when entering a new project.
 Much of the information on the Materials and Criteria input screens will be the same on many projects.
 The program is set up with ADAPT defaults for all screens.
 The program includes separate default settings depending on which design mode the program is opened in.

-To change the default values from ADAPT selected:
+To change the default values installed with ADAPT-PTRC:

-- 1. Open the file with the data you would like to save as default and use in other files. - 2.
-Choose File->Save as Default.
+- Open the file with the data you would like to save as default and use in other files. - Choose File→Save as Default.
 The program will save the file as "default" ADB file.
 Once you saved data using this option, the program will open all the future new projects using the values in the data you saved.
 To change the default values, open a new file, and re-save it using Save As Default Values.